 In December of 1938, a young woman returned home from the Plummer Hospital in Sault Ste.
-Marie, Ontario, with her two young children in tow.
-At twilight, the girl and boy played, oblivious to their mother’s agitated state as she moved through their snug rooms picking up toys, preparing supper, clearing a space at the table, and avoiding the hall telephone.
+Marie, Ontario, gripping her children’s mittened hands.
+Inside the house, the girl and boy played, barely aware of their mother as she moved through the rented rooms—picking up toys, preparing supper, clearing a space at the table, and avoiding the hall telephone.

-Absorbed in their game, the sister and brother remained contentedly heedless of all else, including a knock at the front door, which the woman promptly answered.
+Absorbed in their game, the sister and brother didn’t hear the knock at the front door, which the woman answered.

-Outside, a bent and bright-eyed little man leaned in toward her on a crutch which took the place of his missing right leg.
-He wore a uniform of sorts, a smock with pockets full of serviceable goods for purchase: pencils, spools, thimbles, needles, sealing wax, envelopes, and ink.
+Out in the twilight, leaning on a crutch which took the place of his missing right leg, stood a bent and bright-eyed little man.
+He wore a uniform of sorts, a smock of pockets stuffed with serviceable goods for purchase—pencils, spools, thimbles, needles, sealing wax, envelopes, and ink.
 The amputee held a coin box.
-No sooner had they exchanged greetings, when the mistress of the rented house quickly turned to find her purse.
-“I’m sure we can use something,” she said.

-“No, lady!” the man insisted.
+“No, lady.”
+The man shifted on his crutch.
 “I’m not here to ask for money.”

 She explained that last week the children’s father, a musician, had fallen ill with pneumonia.
-His fever had risen to the point where now, not only was he in hospital, but at death’s door which would surely open if the fever did not fade.
-An hour ago, the nurses had finally sent her home to feed the children and try to sleep.
-Tomorrow would likely require all the strength she had.
+His fever had risen to the point where now, not only was he in the hospital, but at death’s door which was about open if the fever didn’t break.
+An hour ago, the nurses had sent her home to feed the children and try to sleep.
+Tomorrow would require all the strength she had.

 “What’s his room number?”

-“I am going to call upon my doctor and ask him to pay a visit to your husband tonight.
+Looking into the young wife’s eyes, the old soldier nodded.
+“I’m going to call upon my doctor and ask him to pay a visit to your husband tonight.
 During the war, the same doctor saved my life.”
-Gazing steadily into the young wife’s weary, yet hopeful eyes, the soldier added, “If there is going to be an improvement, it will happen during that shift change.”
+Across his lined face came half a grin.
+“If there’s going to be an improvement, it’ll happen during that shift change.”

-“That is,” he added, “if the nurse on duty isn’t sensitive, if she isn’t psychic.
-And if she is, then we may have a problem.
-Otherwise, I believe my doctor can help your husband heal.”
+“That is—” With a little hop he glanced down at his boot toe, then back at her.
+“If the nurse on duty isn’t sensitive.
+If she’s not psychic.
+And if she is, well, we may have a problem.
+Otherwise, I believe my doctor can help your husband.”

 In December of 1978, the same woman sat with her two teenage granddaughters in her dining room, recounting this memory, which had become one of the cousins’ family favourites at Christmas.

-Their grandma’s story ended like this: “Very early the next morning the telephone rang, and I answered right away.
+Their grandma’s story always ended the same way.
+“Very early the next morning the telephone rang, and I answered.
 It was a doctor from the Plummer Hospital.
 ‘Good news,’ he said.
 ‘Your husband’s fever broke last night, and it seems to be staying down.’
-I was just about speechless with relief.
+I was just about speechless.
 What joy!
 ‘What time did it happen?’
-I asked him.
-He told me the night nurse noticed shortly after her shift began.
-‘Sometime just after two,’ the doctor said.”
+He told me the night nurse noticed shortly after her shift had begun.
+‘Sometime just after two.’”

-On cue, the older cousin insisted, “I’ll bet that right after the little man left your place, if you had gone back to look for him, you wouldn’t have even found footprints in the snow.”
+The older cousin straightened up.
+“I’ll bet—right after the little man left your place, if you’d gone out to look for him, you wouldn’t have even found his footprints in the snow.”

-Each year the younger cousin pondered that notion, although she didn’t form an opinion as to which dimension the old soldier had hailed from.
+Each year the younger cousin pondered that notion.
+Where had the old soldier travelled that night?
 The doctor, she was certain, operated from another plane.
-“If the night nurse had sensed his presence and panicked, then she could have ruined the whole thing,” the second girl offered.
-It was the only way her thirteen-year-old mind could make sense of the stranger’s cautionary note.
-She surmised that a person’s intuitive ability wasn’t the potential threat in the healing story; fear was.
+“If the night nurse had picked up on his presence and panicked, she might have ruined the whole thing.”
+It was the only way the thirteen-year-old could make sense of the stranger’s parting message—that in a healing such as this one, an observer’s intuitive ability wasn’t a threat.
+The only danger was fear.

-Were the old veteran and his doctor still making rounds?
-Who knew.
+Were the veteran and his doctor still making rounds?

-All the younger granddaughter knew was that if her grandfather had not pulled through in ’38, then her dad never would have been born the following year.
-She chose to imagine that, in a way, she owed her life to a stranger’s visit.
+All the younger granddaughter knew for sure was that if her grandpa hadn’t pulled through in ’38, then her dad never would have been born the following year.
+She liked to they owed their lives to a stranger’s visit.
 Two of them.

-By now it’s likely no surprise to you that the younger granddaughter was me.
+By now you may have guessed that the younger granddaughter was me.

 Was my grandma telling a tall tale?